Jimmy Burke had a reputation for being a gentleman, but that didn't stop him from being one of the most dangerous masterminds the mafia had ever seen.

 When he wasn’t pulling off multi-million dollar heists, Burke was organizing low-level crimes throughout Ozone Park, Queens.

-He owned a dress factory called Moo Moo Vedda’s which he used to launder money, and a tavern called Roberta’s Lounge, which served as a sort of hub for him and his crew.
+He owned a dress factory called Moo Moo Vedda’s that he used to launder money, and a tavern called Roberta’s Lounge, which served as a sort of hub for him and his crew.

 Day to day, Burke and his crew made their living by reselling stolen merchandise, and untaxed liquor and cigarettes.
 Burke’s favorite move was to hijack delivery trucks on their way through Ozone Park.
 He would have his boys stop the trucks and take the drivers’ licenses, then he would hand each of the drivers a fifty and tell them to forget about it.

 Burke also knew his way around law enforcement and had several corrupt cops working for him over the years.
 He would bribe them to name their informants, who would then mysteriously go missing.
-Even when it came to close personal friends of his, like Remo Cersani, he personally ordered and saw to their executions.
+Even when it came to close personal friends, like Remo Cersani, he personally ordered and saw to their executions.

 Around 1982, Hill had become an informant for the FBI and admitted that there were more than a dozen people buried in and around Roberta’s over the years.
 In addition to that, he snitched on Burke for rigging college basketball games.